ikyawthetpaing/ikyawthetpaing/README.md

 ## Skills

-- Proficient in HTML/CSS/JavaScript
+- Proficient in C/C++ and Rust
 - Experience with Node.js, Express, and MongoDB
-- Familiar with React, GraphQL, and Docker
+- Familiar with NextJS, GraphQL, and Docker

 ## Projects